azuline/rose/README.md

 music tags.
 The quality of the virtual filesystem depends on the quality of the tags.

-Thus, Rosé also provides the following functions to improv the tags of your music library:
+Thus, Rosé also provides the following functions to improve the tags of your music library:

 1. A text-based interface for manually modifying metadata,